sandrokeil/interop-config/doc/book/quick-start.md

 Ok you have now a factory which says that the factory supports a configuration and you have a PHP file which contains the configuration as a PHP array, but how is the configuration used?

-Depending on the implemented interfaces above our configuration PHP file looks like that:
+Depending on the implemented interface `RequiresConfigId` above our configuration PHP file looks like that:

 ```php
 // interop config example